saibotma/jitsi_meet_wrapper/README.md

 #### Podfile

-The platform needs to be set to `11.0` or newer and bitcode needs to be disabled.
+The platform needs to be set to `11.0` or newer and bitcode needs to be disabled.<br>
 The file should look similar to below:

 ```